Library Frequently Asked Questions

 Please consult the Library Staff before your visit to discuss your scanning needs.
 The permission to use personal scanning or photographic equipment depends on the purpose of the reproduction, the copyright parameters, and the condition of the collection.
 It is permissible to used cell phone cameras to make images for reference purposes only and not for subsequent distribution.

-- Is parking available during the race meet?
+- Is Library parking available during the race meet?

 Free parking is available year-round at the Keeneland Library.
 Handicap parking spaces are available too.